-What Happened to the ‘Martin’ Spinoff Involving Tischina Arnold?
+What Happened to the ‘Martin’ Spinoff Involving Tichina Arnold?

 Martin is one of the most beloved sitcoms in TV history.
 Starring Martin Lawrence, the series followed Detroit-based radio host Martin Payne as he navigated love and life with his beau Gina and their friends.
 Amusing and light-hearted while offering rich insight into Black culture, the show was revered by fans and critics alike throughout its five-year run (1992 to 1997).